ullmanj/SendIt/README.md

 - [if time] see if we need participants icon

 SEND LOG
-- make whole page scrollable
+- [DONE] make whole page scrollable

 SEND INFO
 - add image carousel